 Glass thermometers containing mercury

-laws.
-Contact your local health department, waste disposal authority, or fire department
+state, and federal laws.
+Contact your local health department, waste disposal authority,

-for information on how to properly dispose of mercury thermometers.
+or fire department for information on how to correctly dispose of mercury thermometers.

 What is the pulse rate?